 If you’re worried about a colleague, ask them how they’re doing, listen non-judgmentally, be supportive and signpost to support both internally and externally.

-Mamo said: “Try to avoid making assumptions about your colleague’s mental health and how it might impact on their work.
+Mamo says: “Try to avoid making assumptions about your colleague’s mental health and how it might impact on their work.
 People with mental health problems can and do make a valuable contribution to the workplace, but some may need some extra support.”

 It can feel challenging to open up to your boss for the first time.